-You’re reading that headline thinking, clean a dishwasher?
-Doesn’t it just clean itself when it is cleaning the dishes?
-Unfortunately, much like a shower collecting grime over time, it doesn’t.
-Food particles and other general gunk cake the walls and door of a dishwasher after awhile and if it’s really dirty it can create terrible smells and slow down the washing process.
-If you don’t have the patience for a slow and less effective dishwasher, just suck it up and clean it about once a month or whenever it starts developing an unpleasant odor.
-It’s easy and takes virtually no time at all.
+You’re probably reading the headline of this article thinking, “don’t dishwashers clean themselves when they clean the dishes?”
+Sadly, much like how a shower collects grime over time, they don’t.
+Food particles and other general gunk cake the walls and door of a dishwasher with time, and if your machine is really dirty, it can create terrible smells and slow down, or impede, the washing process.
+In order to keep your dishwasher running well and smelling pleasant, we recommend washing it at least once a month, or when funky smells first begin to creep in.
+It’s easy, and like the aforementioned buildup, it takes virtually no time at all.

 - 2 cups of white vinegar

-Take out anything you can remove easily, such as the blades in the bottom or the silverware rack.
-Rinse all of the gunk off any attachments before returning them to the dishwasher.
-Pro tip: don’t think about what that gunk might be, just close your eyes and get it done.
+First off, there can’t be any dishes in the racks or else your dishwasher will clean the dishes and not the actual dishwasher.
+That said, take out anything you can easily remove, such as the blades at the bottom or the silverware rack.
+Rinse the gunk off any attachments before returning them to the dishwasher.
+Try not think about what that gunk might be — just close your eyes and get it done.

-That’s it.
-That’s all you do.
-If you feel really dedicated to cleanliness, you can unscrew the mechanism that moves the blades and clean underneath it but that really isn’t as necessary.
-Depending on how well you rinse your plates before throwing them in the dishwasher, you shouldn’t have to repeat this process very often, just when it gets too ripe for you to handle.
+That’s it!
+That’s all you have to do to thoroughly clean your dishwasher.
+If you feel really dedicated to cleanliness, you can unscrew the mechanism that moves the blades and clean underneath, but that really isn’t as necessary.
+Depending on how well you rinse your plates before throwing them in the dishwasher, you shouldn’t have to repeat this process very often — just when it gets too ripe for you to handle.